Diagonal entropy in many-body systems: Volume effect and quantum phase transitions: Discussion

-\emph{Conclusion.}---We find that DE can be represented faithfully as summation of a volume term, a logarithmic term, and a constant term.
-The involved parameters provide signatures of quantum phase transitions for the studied XY-model, despite the fact that diagonal form of the reduced density matrix in principle corresponds to a classical state.
-The combination of EE and DE will result in the quantum coherence, however, we propose that DE itself is an independent quantity applicable in exploring phase transitions of quantum many-body systems.
-At least for the case of XY model quantum phase transition, we show that the quantum resource embedded in EE is different from that in quantum coherence.
-Our results provide a new method to the successful toolbox of quantum information science in studying quantum systems.
+In this paper, we find that the universal block scaling law of DE can be represented faithfully as summation of a volume term, a logarithmic term, and a constant term.
+The involved parameters provide signatures of quantum phase transitions for the studied XY model and the quantum Ising model with next nearest neighbour interactions.
+It is interesting to generalize the investigation of DE to other quantum phenomena, for instance, topological phase transitions \cite{DEtopology}, dynamical phase transitions \cite{DQPT}, and thermal phase transitions \cite{thermal1,thermal2,thermal3}.

-\emph{Acknowledgements:} This work was supported by the National Key R \& D Plan of China (No. 2016YFA0302104, No. 2016YFA0300600), the National Natural Science Foundation of China (No.11774406), the Chinese Academy of Sciences (XDPB-0803), European Commission funded FET project ``RySQ" with grant No. 640378 and , German Research Foundation (DFG) Priority Program GiRyd.